Flogging a dead horse

 What's the meaning of the phrase 'Flogging a dead horse'?

-Attempting to revive an interest which has died out; engaging in fruitless effort.
+To flog a dead horse is to attempt to revive an interest which has died out; to engage in fruitless effort.

 What's the origin of the phrase 'Flogging a dead horse'?